hexpm/specifications/registry-v2.md

   repeated string versions = 2;
   // Zero-based indexes of retired versions in the versions field, see package.proto repeated int32 retired = 3 [packed=true];
-  // If set, the package namespace optional string namespace = 4;
+  // If set, the name of the package repository optional string repository = 4;
 }
 ```